jasonzeng124/jasonzeng124.github.io/_posts/2025-11-25-its-been-a-while.md

 February. aime (10) (oh right my amc was like 109.5). f=ma(17).
 After f=ma i resolve myself to finishing a few more chapters of purcell, and then going through thermo.

-Around this time I was rejected like literally everywhere lmao. like I went like 0/5 for summer camps, including reject by school for governor's school :noooo:.
+Around this time I was rejected like literally everywhere lmao. like I went like 0/5 for summer camps, including reject at school stage for governor's school :noooo:.

 Then, March; April.
 More grinding physics.
 Got through like chapter 8 ish.
 Took USNCO locals and qualified (46/60, cutoff was 45). planning teamscode. probably some more stuff, I really forget, my calendar isn't really accurate.

-Around this time, I'm actually (wait if you are my classmate and you see this, sorry for gatekeeping, I'm sure you will understand....) invited to attend the first cohort of the CrowdMath Internship (CMI) program.
-So I'm also simultaneously grinding commutative algebra, and also working on some LLM fine-tuning work.

 Apparently my calendar says hillshacks is around this time. like literally.
 9. people were there.
 7 were like executive board.
 At this point I don't belive in hillshacks again.
 I still don't.